 The Executive Committee provides leadership and ensure strong governance across all matters related to the Bank.
 The committee is responsible for the day-to-day operations and administration of the Bank within the framework of the Bank's policies and act in accordance to the direction determined by the Board of Directors of the Bank to maximize and protect the value of the Bank.
-The committee is chaired by the Chief Executive and its members include Chief Compliance Officer, Chief Risk Officer, Chief Technology Officer, Head of Operations, Deputy Chief Financial Officer, Head of Regulatory Compliance, Head of Financial Crime Compliance, and Head of Human Resources, while Head of Internal Audit and Head of Growth Operations and Strategy is the standing invitee.
+The committee is chaired by the Chief Executive and its members include Chief Compliance Officer, Chief Risk Officer, Chief Technology Officer, Head of Operations, Deputy Chief Financial Officer, Head of Regulatory Compliance, Head of Financial Crime Compliance, and Head of Human Resources, while Head of Internal Audit and Head of Growth are the standing invitees.